 Before the player leaves the cruise ship, Larry must obtain several items - including a soda, a wig, and some thread - in order to survive on the lifeboat.
 Later in the game, he must obtain a knife, a pin, a parachute, and a bottle before boarding an airplane, all of which are needed later.

-If the player backtracks to the room before the room wherein you fight the Rhedogian boss of Sector 3's Desert Refinery just after beating the boss, a door that was supposed to have unlocked during the fight will have locked again, with no way to re-open it other than to start the game over.
+If the player backtracks to the room before the room where they fought the Rhedogian boss of Sector 3's Desert Refinery just after beating the boss, a door that was supposed to have unlocked during the fight will have locked again.
+The door cannot be opened again.

 In the original Myst, burning the movie tickets will render the game unwinnable.
 However, directions inside the original manual of the game warns the player against doing so.